cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 ## Appendix A - Ontology

+### Key

+####Sectors Targeted####
+Sectors that are targted more commonly than others for the specific threat event, are highlighted in amber.
+This is currently just the author's opionion, but the project is seeking information to define this aspect more accurately.
+####Parties Affected####
+Whether individuals, groups of people, the application owner and other parties are most often affected adversely by the threat event.
+The threat event may affect other parties depending upon the application and its data.
+The parties affected, exclude subsequent further misuse.
+####Data Commonly Misused####
+The types of data are web application specific.
+However some threat events are more likely to occur for certain data types.

+CAPEC
+Best full and/or partial match CAPEC category IDs and/or attack pattern IDs.

+The best match is often the category CAPEC-210 Abuse of Functionality.
+Only Credential Cracking, Denial of Service and Scraping map to multiple more detailed CAPEC attack pattern IDs, and in these case the most general ones are listed only.
+The best example of good coverage by both this ontologfy and CAPEC is Credential Cracking, where the latter has three attack patterns defined that completely cover the automated threat event.
+Based on this comparison it was found that CAPEC categories are often too broad, or the attack patterns are missing or much more detailed than this ontology.

+WASC

+OWASP

 ### OAT-001 CardingMultiple payment authorisation attempts used to verify the validity of bulk stolen payment card data.